 Forms of Financial Abuse

-Whether subtle or overt, there are common methods that abusers use to gain financial control over their partner.
+Whether subtle or overt, there are common methods that abusers use to gain financial control over their partners.
 These include:

 • Forbidding the victim to work.